Keyboardly-App/keyboardly-dev/doc/Addon.md

     app:graphPackage="${applicationId}.sample"/>
 ```

-2. set the root navigation id of add-on same with id on include-dynamic.
+2. set the root navigation id of the add-on the same as ID on include-dynamic.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>